buffeinstein/twitter-clone-flask-sql-CRUD/README.md

 6) Allow changing the password after creating an account.
 You must have a password reset form that forces the user to type in their old password and a new password twice - **3 pts**

 7) Add user profile pages that displays the most recent messages posted by that user - **3 pts**

+8) Add the ability to search for messages.
+The search should be done with SQL's LIKE operator, and not within python- **6 pts**

 8) Styled these pages with HTML/CSS - **3 pts**